About the Film

 Currently, Southeast Asia.
 Zomia was launched to address the unusual disparity of opportunity that exists in the region, particularly among the Myanmar immigrant population in Thailand.
 While high-quality universities exist in Southeast Asia, the lack of traditional financing available to students from marginalized communities makes them prohibitively expensive.

 It depends.
 If a loan is marked “pre-funded,” the student has already received funding from Zomia and lender funding is replacing Zomia funding.
 This allows Zomia to identify and support other students for future funding.
 Backfilling is critical to the Zomia model, giving students confidence they will be funded for a full term even before funding is secured on the website.

 Loans marked “partially pre-funded” have not been pre-funded or disbursed in full.
 Zomia must secure additional lender contributions to meet the total funding need.
 In either case, loan funding provided by lenders can only be used to support student loans, and lenders are linked to the students they support for loan repayment.
 Lenders can search for pre-funded and partially pre-funded loans from Zomia’s student roster.

 No. Although students repay you after they graduate, the act of lending to a Zomia student is still philanthropic in nature, especially if you adjust for inflation over time.
 Forfeiting profit enables students to borrow with peace of mind at an affordable rate.
 Neither Zomia nor our lenders profit from a student’s financial need.

 We strive to ensure that every lender is repaid in full, but we cannot guarantee anyone full repayment.
-Student loans are inherently risky and you should never lend more than you can afford to lose.
-You can view our repayment stats on Zomia’s homepage under “Lending Snapshot.”
+Student loans are inherently risk, so you should never lend more than you can afford to lose.
+You can view our repayment stats on Zomia’s homepage “Lending Snapshot.”